top of page

 Definition:

-The point count is a measure of how many points are in the subset.
-This factor will directly affect the number of regions in the Voronoi diagram.
-More points in the subset will result in more regions in the diagram.
-Fewer points in the subset will result in fewer regions in the diagram.
-The more points that are used, the more accurate the diagram will be.
-However, using more points will also make the diagram more complex and difficult to interpret.
-Therefore, it is important to strike a balance between accuracy and interpretability when choosing the point count.
+The point count is a count of how many points are in the subset.
+This element will have a direct impact on the number of regions in the Voronoi diagram.
+More points in the subset will result in more areas in the diagram.
+Fewer points in the subset equals fewer areas in the diagram.

 Scale Boundary